 What am I supposed to tell them?
 No?!

-“Sorry guys, we can’t have strawberry pancakes today because there I used it all up for bread yesterday”
+“Sorry guys, we can’t have strawberry pancakes today because there is no sourdough starter, I used it all up for bread yesterday”

 “Sorry guys, if you wanted pancakes today you should have asked me yesterday so I could soak the flour.”